 - Do you get frustrated easily if your game lags or your webpage takes a while to load?

 As you can see, good internet speed can mean something different for every household.
-For instance, if you are using your home WiFi for nothing but web browsing and email, you might feel that you have fast internet with only 10 Mbps.
+For instance, if you’re using your home Wi-Fi for only web browsing and email, you might feel that you have fast internet with only 10 Mbps.

-It's worth mentioning that the range of performance you can get is somewhat relative to your location.
-Rural areas in states like California and even New York often have much lower speeds and fewer options, when compared to urban centers within the state, such as Los Angeles, San Diego, or Brooklyn.
+It’s worth mentioning that the range of performance you can get is somewhat relative to your location.
+Rural areas in states like California and even New York often have much lower speeds (around 25 Mbps) and fewer options, when compared to urban centers within the state which typically have 100+ Mbps plans available, such as Los Angeles, San Diego, or Brooklyn.

 By most definitions, anything above 100 Mbps is considered “fast.”
-Once you start getting close to 1000 Mbps, the internet plan is called a “gigabit” service.
+Once you start getting close to 1 Gbps (1,000 Mbps), the internet plan is called a “gigabit” service.

-If you’re wondering why anyone would ever need a 1000+ Mbps download or upload speed, the answer is pretty simple: most of us don’t (though that may change in the future).
-That said, these sorts of speeds may be worth it for techies, streamers, and large households.
+If you’re wondering why anyone would ever need a 1 Gbps or higher download or upload speed, the answer is pretty simple: most of us don’t (though that may change in the future).
+That said, these sorts of speeds may be worth it for techies, gamers, streamers, and large households.

 What Is the Difference Between Upload and Download Speed?